4.6.9 Using a Formula to Set Cell Values

 - Click outside the cell to exit cell-edit mode.
 A calculated value should display.

-- With the cell selected, grab the "+" handle in the lower right corner of the cell and drag with your mouse to extend the calculation to other worksheet columns.
+- With the cell selected, hover on the lower right corner of the cell then (a) grab the "+" handle and drag with your mouse to extend the calculation to other worksheet columns or (b) double-click on the "+" handle to extend the formula to every row cell to the right of the original formula cell.

-Note that "This" can also be used in worksheet data cells, as for instance, at the end of a column of data.
-It cannot be used to represent rows in row-wise calculations.
+Note that "This" can also be used in worksheet data cells, as for instance, at the end of a column of data (e.g. "=total(This)").
+It cannot be used to represent data in row-wise calculations.

 Auto Adjustment of Cell Formulas When Inserting or Deleting Rows or Columns